greenelab/deep-review/sections/06_discussion.md

 between datasets to correct for non-independence related to assay platform or other factors in a Bayesian integration of many datasets.
 However, such techniques are rarely placed front and center in the description of methods, so these steps may be overlooked.
-In this review we have tried to highlight the types of approaches that deep learning practitioners are using to overcome limitations in the data.

 For some types of data, especially images, it is straightforward to augment training datasets by splitting one labeled example into multiple examples.
 An